-Construction Equipment Management: Strategies, Technology, Case Studies
+Construction Equipment Management: Strategies, Technology, Cases

 Managing construction equipment effectively is crucial for both construction companies and equipment lenders.
 A well-executed construction equipment management strategy can significantly impact project success and overall business profitability.
 Studies show that the maintenance of construction equipment plays a role in about 40% of total project overrun costs.
 Given the stakes, it is essential for construction managers to ensure that the cost of the equipment pays off in the long run.